|

 Tudor house in Southampton

-To get to Southampton from Brighton, you have two options.
-You can either drive, which takes about 1 hour and 40 minutes.
-Alternatively, you can get the train.
-A direct train from Brighton to Southampton Central also takes about 1 hour and 50 minutes.
+To get to Southampton from Brighton, there are two options, drive or take the train.
+Driving takes about 1 hour and 40 minutes, while a direct train from Brighton to Southampton Central takes ten minutes longer.

 If you’d prefer to dive more into maritime history, the SeaCity Museum is a great choice and features stories of the Titanic, which departed from Southampton before it sank.”